misterflud/aoleynikov/chapter_009/crud2/readme.md

 12.02.2018
 Now all html are corrected, almost.
 Base all pages can open from html.
 I am trying send ajax request from html to server and create response.

+16.02.2018
+Something are adding tag in my html <tbody>.
+I a lot of time wasted to understand why specificity doesn't work..

 ## Notes